Derbyshire Volunteer Passport

 After the training

-If you’re not already a volunteer, you can check the volunteering opportunities on The Bureau’s website or contact local community groups and charities who may be able to help you find an opportunity to suit your skills and interests.
+If you’re not already a volunteer, you can check the volunteering opportunities on The Bureau’s Volunteer Opportunity portal page or contact local community groups and charities who may be able to help you find an opportunity to suit your skills and interests.